Here’s a look at the life of award-winning screen legend Sophia Loren.

 Other screen names used before becoming Sophia Loren were Sofia Lazzaro and Sofia Scicolone.

-Nominated for two Academy Awards with one win.
-She also received a lifetime achievement award in 1991.
+Nominated for two Academy Awards and won one.
+She also received an honorary award.

 An accomplished cook, she has written three cookbooks.

 1949 - Enters the Queen of the Sea beauty contest and comes in second, winning a train ticket to Rome, where she begins modeling and acting in B-movies.

 Early 1950s - Is the runner-up in a nightclub beauty contest for Miss Rome.
 Movie producer Carlo Ponti is one of the judges.

 1951 - Makes her US film debut as an uncredited extra, with no lines, in the film “Quo Vadis?”

 Early 1950s - Adopts the last name Loren.

 October 23, 1953 - “Aida” opens; it’s her first major leading role.

 1957 - Loren appears in her first English-speaking leading role, “The Pride and the Passion.”
 She learns her lines by using cue cards of English words written phonetically.